Early Church Organizational Structure

 Christian Leaders Alliance Organizational Structure

-Christian Leaders Alliance is an ecclesiastical organization, made up of the licensed and ordained clergy, including minister mentors, and ministries.
-They are called to bring Christianity to their communities and to raise up more Christian leaders to bring even more Christianity.
+Christian Leaders Alliance is an eccuministry organization, made up of the licensed and ordained clergy, including minister mentors, and ministries.
+They are called to bring Christianity to their communities and to raise up more Christian leaders to introduce even more people to Jesus Christ.

 The Global Ministers Commission oversees and advises the Christian Leaders Alliance.
 This Commission oversees a network of Certified, Licensed, and Ordained ministers, serving the Lord in minister roles and ministries.

 The Christian Leaders Alliance organizational structure is set up to ignite a worldwide Christian movement of volunteer, bi-vocational, and vocational ministers.
 The early church organization inspires this organizational setup.
 In Acts 15, Paul and Barnabas were witnessing how Christianity was spreading in every people group.
 The church in Antioch sent them on their way to Jerusalem, the organizational center of Christianity at that time.